 Every modern PaaS asks the same question at deploy time: how do you want your source code turned into a container?
-The three common answers are: write a Dockerfile, use Buildpacks, or use Nixpacks.
-They're all valid; they're best in different cases.
+On LaunchVerse there are two answers: write a Dockerfile, or let LaunchVerse Forge — our zero-config build engine — figure it out for you.
+They're both valid; they're best in different cases.

 TL;DR

 - Standard web app, common stack, no custom build steps?
-Use Nixpacks (or Buildpacks).
-It auto-detects Node / Python / Ruby / Go / PHP / Java and produces a sensible image.
+Let Forge auto-detect it.
+It recognises Node / Python / Ruby / Go / PHP / Java and produces an optimised image.
 Zero config.

 - Specific OS dependencies, FFI, or custom build pipeline?
 Write a Dockerfile.

 - Multiple services in one repo / monorepo / one-of-a-kind setup?
-Dockerfile per service, or Nixpacks with explicit overrides.
+Dockerfile per service, or Forge with explicit build overrides.

 What each one is